youngmani/poof-sounds/README.md

 **poof sounds** is a Minecraft resource pack for Java Edition that replaces in-game sounds with audio clips of Poofesure!
 [Watch Poofesure play Minecraft with this sound pack here!](https://www.youtube.com/watch?v=0h4PMg7i348) ([and here!](https://www.youtube.com/watch?v=xruD5lhVHwQ))

-**poof sounds** is compatible with Minecraft version 1.19.4, although it may work with older and newer versions as well.
+**poof sounds** is compatible with Minecraft Java Edition version 1.20, although it will likely work with older (starting with 1.9) versions as well.

 ## Installation